 - A great storage tip I found is to place the yarn label inside the center of the cake so you remember what the yarn is.

 I hope this review helps you!
-Anything to make crocheting easier is on top of my list!
-No matter is you are a crocheter and a knitter, these tools are super helpful.
+Anything to make crocheting or knitting easier is at the top of my list.
+No matter if you’re a crocheter and a knitter, these tools are super helpful.

-Do you have a yarn winder, or considering buying one?
+Do you have a yarn winder or considering buying one?
 Which looks the best for you?
-Feel free to ask a question.
-Of course your email address is never published when I answer you.
+Feel free to ask a question in the comments.
+Of course, your email address is never published when I answer you.
 I’d love to hear your thoughts.